-The OB/Gyn recommends talking with your physician as soon as you suspect the syndrome because early diagnoses are the best defense against this condition.
+The OB/GYN recommends talking with your physician as soon as you suspect the syndrome because early diagnoses are the best defense against this condition.
 It will help to minimize the effect of the male-like hormones on the patient’s body.

 “The physician will likely take a history, do a physical examination and any appropriate lab work can be drawn,” he said.
-“A pelvic ultrasound is sometimes done to look at appearance of the ovaries.”
+“A pelvic ultrasound is sometimes done to look at the appearance of the ovaries.”

-“It’s certainly a condition that should be taken care of because it could cause not only fertility issues in the future, but could also cause metabolic, cardiovascular and diabetic issues.”
+“It’s certainly a condition that should be taken care of because it could cause not only fertility issues in the future but could also cause metabolic, cardiovascular and diabetic issues.”